llGaetanll/rice/README.md

 If like me you got multiple slave pointer devices, simply try switching these numbers around on each of them, and undo your changes if you don't notice a difference in scrolling direction.

+## Changing the DPI

+The system DPI can be controlled in 3 different places across the system.
+- In `~/.config/Xresources` for web browser and other system apps
+- In `~/.config/polybar/modules.ini` for polybar scaling
+- In `config.h`, in `st`'s configuration files for the terminal

+## Getting WiFi

+Network Manager is installed so you have access to `nmtui`.
+It's not the best terminal user interface, but for easily connecting to wifi quickly, it does the trick.

+## Monitor Backlight doesn't Change

+If your keyboard backlight doesn't change when you perform the system shortcut, it might be because of file permissions.

+For more information, check the script in `.local/bin/system/setbacklight`.

 # TODO

 - [x] Add docs and list of shortcuts